jujhaar2409/lasso/README.md

 ## Additions made

+- Multiple game modes added
+- Special coins with various functionality
+- Menu for selecting game mode and instructions for playing
-- Coin now moves in a parabolic path at a random angle restricted between 70 to 120 degrees
+- Coin now moves in a parabolic path at a random angle
-- something
-- something
-- something
-- something